 This post may contain affiliate links.
 Please read our disclosure policy for more information.

-As you remember, I went nuts after experiencing a few hiccups on our other property.
+I went nuts after experiencing a few hiccups on our other property.
 Expenses were draining nonstop for the entire month!

 After all, that’s some of the risks you run into when you decide to become a landlord.